liningtonlab/npmrd_curator/README.md

 or configure the `POSTGRES_URI` environment variable (REMOVE this variable if you are not using an external database or the app will fail to launch due to a psql connection error).

+The app (via SQLAlchemy) should automatically handle setting up the necessary tables.
+It will not however create a postgres database for you (it must be able to connect).

 ## Production docker-compose

 To run this app in a production environment, you can simply copy the `docker-compose.yml` file